kuvk/cs50x-final-project/README.md

 # CS50 Final Project - Book of Ingest
 #### Description:

+This app was developed as a final project for HarvardX CS50’s Introduction to Computer Science.
+Everything is left as submitted in 2023.

 Book of Ingest is a responsive **Flask** web application that can be used to keep ingest logs and manage SD cards inventory for your project.
 It should be useful to **Loggers** and **Data Imaging Technicians** in charge of ingesting and archiving footage, whether they work in a postproduction fascility or on the set.

-This app was developed as a final project for HarvardX CS50’s Introduction to Computer Science.

 ## Project Idea
 My current job is working as a DIT for a video production company.
 We had this this project, a reality show, that was shot in a rural area and postproduction fascility was pretty far from the set.